DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 \end{table}

 Table \ref{tab:iter4} presents the execution time of iteration 4, which utilizes a 4x unrolled bit-processing loop.
-Compared to erlier iterations, this approach yields a substantial performance improvments on both the Teensy and the Raspberry Pi Pico Mcu's.
+Compared to earlier iterations, this approach yields a substantial performance improvements on both the Teensy and the Raspberry Pi Pico MCUs.

 In addition to the results presented in Table \ref{tab:iter4}, a further tests was conducted on the Teensy using a single-loop unrolled implementation for the